BambooHR for small business: an honest 2026 review

 The tightest fit is a 20 to 200 employee organisation where the HR workload is dominated by hiring volume, onboarding velocity, performance management, employee relations, and benefits administration.
 Modern services firms, software companies, healthcare organisations, schools, and nonprofits are all canonical BambooHR customers.
 The platform handles US payroll cleanly through the BambooHR Payroll add-on, manages benefits deductions, and integrates with most major benefits brokers.

 The fit weakens at three boundaries.
 First, below about 15 employees BambooHR is functional but expensive per-employee, and the people-ops depth is more than the workload requires; Gusto Plus or OnPay are usually better.
-Second, beyond 500 employees BambooHR Advantage is functional but the comp management, learning management, and analytics depth start to feel constrained; Workday or UKG become more competitive.
+Second, beyond 500 employees BambooHR Elite is functional but the comp management, learning management, and analytics depth start to feel constrained; Workday or UKG become more competitive.
 Third, international hiring is limited; pair with Deel or Remote for international employees.

-Core vs Pro vs Advantage feature delta
+Core vs Pro vs Elite feature delta

 | Plan | Typical PEPM | What is included |